Introduction to Application Testing

 4. Functional Testing

-Functional testing is performed to test if the application fulfills the functional requirements and specifications as mentioned in the SRS document.
+Functional testing is performed to test if the application fulfils the functional requirements and specifications as mentioned in the SRS document.

 5. Non-functional Testing